-Traditional IRAs of a person who holds them as an accountholder;

-- Traditional IRAs of a person who holds them as a beneficiary, as long as related to the same deceased IRA accountholder (i.e. an inherited IRA); and - Roth IRAs of a person who holds them as a beneficiary of the same deceased Roth IRA accountholder (i.e. an inherited Roth IRA).
+- Traditional IRAs of a person who holds them as an accountholder; - Traditional IRAs of a person who holds them as a beneficiary, as long as related to the same deceased IRA accountholder (i.e. an inherited IRA); and - Roth IRAs of a person who holds them as a beneficiary of the same deceased Roth IRA accountholder (i.e. an inherited Roth IRA).

 A distribution from an IRA which is not of the same type may not be used to satisfy the RMD requirement of another type of IRA.
-For example, if John Doe inherits two IRAs from his dad and an IRA from his mom, then he may aggregate the two IRAs he inherited from his dad, but he may not aggregate these two with the inherited one from his mom.
+For example, if John Doe inherits two traditional IRAs from his dad and one traditional IRA from his mom, then he may aggregate the two IRAs he inherited from his dad, but he may not aggregate these two with the inherited one from his mom.

-Traditional IRAs, SEP-IRAs, and SIMPLE-IRAs may all be aggregated for purposes of satisfying the required distribution rules.
-These three types of IRAs may not be aggregated with Roth IRAs, since the Roth IRA is fundamentally different from traditional IRAs, SEP-IRAs, and SIMPLE-IRAs.
-In addition, 403(b) accounts may not be aggregated with any of these types of IRAs.
-Also, this special aggregation rule does not apply to distributions from Qualified Plans.
-There must be a separate distribution from each Qualified Plan, and a distribution from an IRA can never be used to satisfy an RMD for a QP, or vice versa.
+Traditional IRAs, Roth IRAs, and section 403(b) plans are three different types, so the three may not be aggregated.
+This special aggregation rule does not apply to distributions from Qualified Plans.
+There must be a separate distribution from each qualified plan, and a distribution from an IRA can never be used to satisfy an RMD for a QP, or vice versa.

-What rules apply if I wish to roll over funds from a SIMPLE-IRA to a different SIMPLE-IRA?
+What rules apply if I wish to roll over funds from an IRA to a different IRA?
 Are there any special RMD rules with which I must comply?
 Yes.
 The rules applying to rollovers have not changed.
-A person is not eligible to roll over an RMD.
-If one does, then it will be an excess contribution
+A person is ineligible to roll over an RMD.
+If one does, then it will be an excess contribution.

-The IRS rules provide that the first money out of your SIMPLE-IRA for a given year is defined to be your required distribution for such year, until your requirement is met.
-Therefore, if you were to take a distribution early in the year, thinking you could roll it over and later take your RMD amount, the IRS would consider the distribution to be part of your RMD amount, and rolling over an RMD amount is not permissible.
-You may, of course, use the alternative certification method and take your RMD amount for one SIMPLE-IRA from a different SIMPLE-IRA.
+The IRS rules provide that the first money out of your IRA for a given year is defined to be your required distribution for such year, until your requirement is met.
+Therefore, if you were to take a distribution early in the year, thinking you could roll it over and later take your RMD amount, the IRS would consider the distribution to be your RMD amount, and rolling over an RMD amount is not permissible.

-What rules apply if I wish to transfer funds from a SIMPLE-IRA to a different SIMPLE-IRA, and am I required to take a required distribution if I have not yet done so?
-You may transfer your entire SIMPLE-IRA balance (including any RMD for such year) from one SIMPLE-IRA to another SIMPLE-IRA.
-SIMPLE-IRA accountholders must understand that there are some risks associated with the new rules because the two SIMPLE-IRA custodians (i.e. sending and receiving) are not responsible to redetermine your RMD amount just because you transfer funds out of their SIMPLE-IRA or transfer funds into their SIMPLE-IRA.
-This means that you, the accountholder, will be responsible to make sure that you withdraw your RMD from wherever you wish.
+What rules apply if I wish to transfer funds from an IRA to a different IRA, and am I required to take a required distribution if I have not yet done so?
+You may transfer your entire IRA balance (including any RMD for such year) from one IRA to another IRA.
+You must be aware that the two IRA custodians (i.e. sending and receiving) are not responsible to redetermine your RMD amount just because you transfer funds out of their IRA or transfer funds into their IRA.
+This means that you, the accountholder, will be responsible to make sure that you withdraw your RMD.

 What is an RMD Notice?
-Every SIMPLE-IRA custodian or trustee is required to send you an RMD notice by January 31 of each year informing you what your required distribution amount is for each SIMPLE-IRA which you maintain with such SIMPLE-IRA custodian or trustee.
+Every IRA custodian or trustee is required to send you an RMD notice by January 31 of each year informing you what your required distribution amount is for each IRA which you maintain with such IRA custodian or trustee.
 The annual RMD notice must also inform you of your deadline for taking your RMD.
-Alternatively, the SIMPLE-IRA custodian must advise you that you must take an RMD with respect to a specific SIM-PLE-IRA plan agreement, inform you of your deadline, offer to calculate the RMD upon your request, and then, if requested, calculate the RMD and provide it to you.
-The SIM-PLE-IRA custodian may choose to inform you that you do not need to take a distribution from that specific SIMPLE-IRA as long as you were using the alternative certification method and take the RMD amount for that SIMPLE-IRA from another SIMPLE-IRA plan agreement.
+Alternatively, the IRA custodian must advise you that you must take an RMD with respect to a specific IRA plan agreement, inform you of your deadline, offer to calculate the RMD upon your request, and then, if requested, calculate the RMD and provide it to you.
+The IRA custodian may choose to inform you that you do not need to take a distribution from that specific IRA as long as you were using the alternative certification method and take the RMD amount for that IRA from another IRA plan agreement.